- Campus Recreation Introduction & General Information

 5.1 Notification of Travel Form

-A Notification of Travel form should be completed prior to all club trips outside of the Champaign-Urbana area to a location other than a normal practice facility.
+A Notification of Travel form must be completed prior to all club trips outside of the Champaign-Urbana area to a location other than a normal practice facility.
 The only information required to complete the form are travel dates and locations, as well as a contact name and phone number.
 If you are requesting a letter for professors, this will be indicated in your Notification of Travel form and will require you to list the full names of all travelling members.

 5.2 Travel Notification Letters